Malik Sellouki: Career

 Sellouki began his career with the amateur side Cannes, and signed with Nice on 26 August 2020.
 He made his professional debut with Nice in a 3–2 Ligue 1 defeat to Marseille on 17 February 2021, scoring his side's second goal in the 87th minute.

 On 25 August 2021, Sellouki signed a two-year contract with Slovenian side Maribor.
 After making 17 appearances in all competitions during the 2021–22 season, he terminated his contract in July 2022 and joined Eerste Divisie side ADO Den Haag on a two-year deal.

+On 2 August 2024, Sellouki signed a three-year contract with Laval in Ligue 2.

 Personal life

 Born in France, Sellouki is of Moroccan descent.